SiGiL-Cpp/cpp-from-the-ground-up/pages/01-data.md

 from 0 to 999.

 The computer internally uses a different numeration system, where there are only two different digits (0, 1).
-We can call it base two, or binary.
+We can call it "base two", or binary.

-In the same way than in base ten, `10` really means "one more than our highest digit 9", in base two, `10` means "one more than our highest digit 1", and thus represent the number two.
+In the same way than in base ten, `10` really means "one more than our highest digit 9"; in base two, `10` means "one more than our highest digit 1", and thus represent the number two.

 In binary, a 3-digit number can only express 8 different values: 0, 1, 10 (two),
 11 (three), 100 (four), 101 (five), 110 (six), and 111 (seven).
 It makes the
 numbers very long, but apart from this it doesn't change much.

+A digit in binary is called a **bit**.

 ```
 There are 10 types of people: those who understand binary and those who don't.